jnavila/plotkicadsch/docs/index.md

 #### Power and Flags Numbering

 Another annoying behavior in Kicad Schematics is the way the power and flag parts are numbered.
 These components are part of the schematic but they don't appear in the BOM.
 So, their numbering is all managed internally by Kicad.
-Kicad renumbers them all everytime the user requests an annotation of the project, which modifies all those references in all the sheets each time or when a DRC test is run.
+Kicad renumbers them all every time the user requests an annotation of the project, which modifies all those references in all the sheets each time or when a DRC test is run.
 As a user, I don't care which numbers are assigned to these components and I don't want them to appear in the diff between commits.
-So it's better keeping the references for all theses phantom parts to "unknown" in the revision control system.
+So it's better keeping the references for all these phantom parts to "unknown" in the revision control system.
 Let's kick off another filter for that!
 First let's add a new attribute in the `.gitattributes` file:

 ```ini
 *.sch filter=kicad_sch